RedExpertAlliance/katacoda-scenarios/oci-course/monitoring-metrics-alarms-on-oci/step2.md

 First you need to make sure that the bucket exists into which the files can be uploaded.
 Execute this command:
 `oci os bucket create -c $compartmentId --name bucket-$LAB_ID`{{execute}}

-Let's upload five new files to the bucket *bucket-$LAB_ID* - with some pauses in between.
+Let's upload five new files to the bucket *bucket-$LAB_ID* - with 20 seconds pause after uploading each file.
 Note: the finest granularity at which the metrics are collected in OCI is one minute; all actions that take place within one minute of each other are aggregated together.
 ```
 FILENAME=helloWorldFile$LAB_ID